 Francis had seen this symbol during his recent research.
 The anti-military, somewhat radical Verbundene Augen.
 Many movements like this came and went.
 That was the wheel of time.
 However, if the Manipulator was here, then perhaps this movement was…

 An explosion.
 Near one of his gates.
-He was certain.
+But which?

 Francis quickly drew blood, painted a gate on the ground, and slipped through it.
 He emerged a second later from a gate not too far from the one he’d entered.